Joanne Greenbaum

 Sometimes Greenbaum’s toxic color choices battle and abrade as she sets down graphic forms, uses fluorescent hues or a singular, unexpected color tone as a surface field on which lozenge-like forms link and gravitate.
 At other times, the artist limits her palette to a single color emphasizing bold, graphic components: the punctured disks, the cellular groupings, the boxy lattice work.
 These forms anchor each work as the eye fishtails around seeking some sort of visual equilibrium.
 The outcome is that Greenbaum has succeeded in creating compositions that harness a spunky vocabulary that both seduces and convinces, that drags a viewer into the complexities of both process and private vision.

-AUROBORA RESIDENCY
+AUROBORA PROJECTS

 March 2005